Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 Experiment with different toy types and movements to find the best fit for your cat.
 This type of play is essential for pet cats, as they don‘t have many opportunities to hunt naturally, which may cause behaviors like biting, pouncing on your feet or being destructive.

-2. Get Her a Collar with a Bell on It
+2. Get Her a Collar With a Bell on It

 Break-away collars with a bell fitted on them can be effective at inhibiting cats’ ability to catch prey.
 If you’re considering getting a cat collar with a bell on it, always make sure it’s a safety collar that will break away and release if your cat gets caught on anything.
 Some retailers offer a weighted bib that’s also able to lower a cat’s ability to catch and kill animals.